GoogleCloudPlatform/php-docs-samples/appengine/php55/wordpress/README.md

 of PHP.
 Please refer to the [php72 environment](../../php72/wordpress) for the current version.

-# A helper command for running WordPress on Google Cloud Platform for PHP 5.5
+# Running WordPress on App Engine Standard for PHP 5.5

 This is a small command line tool for downloading and configuring WordPress for Google Cloud Platform.
 The script allows you to create a